yuxqiu/mim/sig/benches/README.md

 `lmf_time` measures the time required to construct the LMF and compares it against a traditional Merkle tree of the same size.
 It also measures the average time to generate 10 proofs for randomly selected leaves, along with the average length of these proofs.

 `lmf_mem` captures the peak memory usage during the construction phase of the LMF, and similarly compares it with the memory footprint of the traditional Merkle tree.

+## `constraints`

+`constraints` measures the number of constraints contributed by each component of the folding circuit.